Bass drum

 The bass drum is a large drum that produces a note of low definite or indefinite pitch.
-The instrument is typically cylindrical, with the drum's diameter much greater than the drum's depth, with a struck head at both ends of the cylinder.
-The heads may be made of calfskin or plastic and there is normally a means of adjusting the tension either by threaded taps or by strings.
+The instrument is typically cylindrical, with the drum's diameter usually greater than its depth, with a struck head at both ends of the cylinder.
+The heads may be made of calfskin or plastic and there is normally a means of adjusting the tension, either by threaded taps or by strings.
 Bass drums are built in a variety of sizes, but size does not dictate the volume produced by the drum.
 The pitch and the sound can vary much with different sizes, but the size is also chosen based on convenience and aesthetics.
-Bass drums are percussion instruments and vary in size and are used in several musical genres.
+Bass drums are percussion instruments that vary in size and are used in several musical genres.
 Three major types of bass drums can be distinguished.